Accommodation: Yarra Glen Apartments

 Note that while the room was booked on a discounted rate, I still believe it’s good value paying full price due to the abundance of amenities and supplies you get.

-So, Max and I whole-heartedly agree that – yes, we would stay here again.
+So, Paul and I whole-heartedly agree that – yes, we would stay here again.

 Like This?
 Share it and comment on it!